SFC Winners

 Referee: Aiden Dowler

-The 2020 Senior Football Championship is best remembered for Killoe Young Emmets receiving an unprecedented 48-week ban from the Longford Hearing Committee in August 2020 for an apparent failure to pay a €750 fine relating to a Juvenile final no-show the previous season.
+Note: The 2020 Senior Football Championship is perhaps best remembered for the Killoe club receiving an unprecedented 48-week ban from the Longford County Board in August 2020 for failure to pay a €750 fine relating to a Juvenile Championship final no-show the previous season.
 The ban made national news and would have ruled the club out of defending their title with Championship activity already underway.
-The ban was appealed to, and deemed illegitimate and quashed by, the GAA’s Dispute Resolution Authority (DRA) in September 2020 who ruled that the Longford Hearing Committee had erred in both its interpretation and implementation of the rules (🔗 Link).
+The decision was appealed by the club (initially to Leinster Concil and then to DRA) and the ban was revoked by the Dispute Resolution Authority (DRA) in September 2020.
+The DRA ruled that the Longford Hearing Committee had erred in both its interpretation and implementation of the rules (🔗 Link).
 Killoe were immediately reinstated and went on to win the Senior Football Championship.
+Competition advanced to semi-final stage by the end of September 2020, but just before the semi-final games were due to be played the GAA announced on 5th October 2020 that all club activity nationwide would be halted due to Covid-19 spread.
+The Longford County Board announced later in October 2020 that all unfinished competition which had started in 2020 (including the Senior Football Championship) would conclude in 2021 instead.
+The semi-finals of the 2020 Longford Senior Football Championship resumed on 21st and 22nd August 2021 and the 2020 County Final was played on 29 August 2021.

 Killoe Young Emmets 0-12